kabaothao/Workout-Tracker/README.md

 ## Features

-- This application was created using MONGOdb to store user's data information, along with Node.js, express, Dotenv, Express.js, and Mongoose.
+- This application was created using Mongodb to store user's data information, along with Node.js, express, Dotenv, Express.js, and Mongoose.

 ## Screenshots